replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 1. Install and configure Velero.
 If you are using an Kubernetes installer cluster (embedded cluster) and your application vendor included the Velero add-on, you do not have to install Velero.
 However, you must configure the memory limit and namespace.
 See [Installing and Configuring Velero](snapshots-velero-installing-config).

-1. Configure an external storage destination.
+1. Configure a storage destination.
 See [Storage Destinations](snapshots-storage-destinations).

 1. After the snapshots feature is configured, you create a full snapshot backup using one of the following methods: